 This script is exposed via the

-yarn build command which will build each individual module in:
+npm run build command which will build each individual module in:

 All individual packages also export and ES Modules build (along with Flow types).
 This is most likely to be used if you want to tree-shake your bundle.

 /es to the end of the package name when importing:

 Also, if you use Flow for type declarations inside your project, it will automatically pick up the required (optional) arguments and they're expected type.